Asbestos-Related Diseases

 Lung Cancer

-Symptoms and signs of lung cancer only typically emerge once the disease is advanced.
-Doctors can use will use physical exams, lung function tests, chest X-rays, and biopsies to diagnose you.
-Unfortunately, most patients are diagnosed in a late stage when the cancer is harder to treat.
+Symptoms and signs of lung cancer typically only emerge once the disease is advanced.
+Doctors can use physical exams, lung function tests, chest X-rays, and biopsies to diagnose you.

 Signs and symptoms of lung cancer may include: